evidentlyai/evidently/docs/book/tests/overview.md

 ---
-Description: Overview of the tests and test suites in Evidently.
+Description: Overview of the Evidently test suites and when to use them.
 ---

+This is an explanatory page to describe the functionality of the tests.
+For code instructions, head to the [user guide](../tests-and-reports/run-tests.md).

 ![](../../images/evidently_tests.png)